microsoft/terminal/doc/cascadia/Unittesting-CppWinRT-Xaml.md

 By default, most (newly authored) C++/WinRT components are authored as a dll that can be used to activate your types.
 However, you might have other classes in that binary that you want to be able to test, which aren't winrt types.
-If the implenmentation is sitting in a DLL, it'll be hard to write a TAEF unittest dll that can call the pure c++ types you've defined.
+If the implementation is sitting in a DLL, it'll be hard to write a TAEF unittest dll that can call the pure c++ types you've defined.

 The first thing you're going to need to do is move the implementation of your